neuralmimicry/aarnn/BuildFromGit/README.md

 The docker git clone docker files using the git clone using https, and not ssh

-If the account the username is asscilated to as 2FA enabled, use the Personal Access Toten, if it isn't then password needs to be supplied
+If the account the username is associated to is 2FA enabled, use the Personal Access Toten, if it isn't then password needs to be supplied

-Before the docker can be run the following directories must be to the same directory has the docker files and script.
+Before the docker can be run the following directories must be to the same directory as the docker files and script.
 - configure (this is for db_contection.conf, simulation.conf and init.sql)

 Also the following files which need to be copied locally